How to Potty Train a Puppy Using a Crate and Playpen Setup

 • Keeps your puppy motivated and engaged

-Remember: Potty training takes time.
-But with consistency, patience, and a pocket full of treats, your puppy will start to connect the dots and learn exactly where they’re supposed to go.
+👉 Important Note: Potty training takes time.
+With consistency, patience, and plenty of rewards, your puppy will learn where to go.

 Dog trainer Alexandra Bassett